w3c/wai-intro-atag/content/education.md

 * ensuring any automatically-generated content is accessible
 * helping authors fix potential accessibility issues.

-Accessible LMS make it easier for content authors to create accessible content.
+Accessible LMS make it easier for learning/instructional designers to create accessible content.

 ### Promote accessibility features

-<p class="persona"><strong>Persona: </strong>Jenny is an online English teacher with attention deficit.
+<p class="persona"><strong>Persona: </strong>Jenny is the director of a language school and looks after a number of instructors who teach online.
 She is new to accessibility.</p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>Some LMSs don't document their accessibility features.
-It is hard to pick one or the other when I need to deliver accessible materials.</q></span></p>
+It is hard to see and understand where teachers can make their content accessible easily, and also monitor which teachers are producing accessible materials for students.</q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>Other LMSs are very well documented for accessibility.
-I have been able to get started very easily.</q></span></p>
+I have been able to get started very easily and pick up what to do quite quickly.
+This is useful so we can demonstrate that our courses at the school are accessible.</q></span></p>
     </li>
   </ul>
 </div>

 Promote the accessibility features of your tool.
 For example, you can document how to produce accessible content.
-When your tool actively promotes the creation of accessible content, it helps those who are new to accessibility as well as it encourages authors to create accessible content.
+When your tool actively promotes the creation of accessible content, it helps those who are new to accessibility as well as encouraging authors to create accessible content.

 ## The Accessibility Standard to Help You